evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/03-create-java-function.md

 **Blocked invocation**

-We can also make the OpenWhisk action invocation to be synchronous but adding a `--result` parameter to `wsk` CLI command:
+We can also make the OpenWhisk action invocation to be synchronous by adding a `--result` parameter to `wsk` CLI command:

 ``wsk -i action invoke hello-openwhisk --result``{{execute}}

-Executing the above command should return us a JSON payload like:
+Executing the above command should return us this JSON payload:

 ```json
 {